cyberkaida/bootloaders-with-kaida/01-initial-research/annotated-boot-log.md

 [    0.011267] CPU3: Booted secondary processor 0x0000000003 [0x410fd083]
 ```
 > We have one physical processor with 4 CPUs.
-> Note that after this point things can happen in parallel
+> Note that after this point things can happen in parallel.
+Until now everything was single thread, single core.
 ```
 [    0.011413] smp: Brought up 1 node, 4 CPUs
 [    0.011503] SMP: Total of 4 processors activated.